Northeastern is proud to offer the Foundation Year program to recognize the incredible talent of students in the City of Boston.

 If a student decides Northeastern is not for them, our advisors are happy to assist them in pursuing other options.

-The Foundation Year advisers are committed to helping students be successful in their first year of college and advise them with a strengths-based lens.
-Committed to ensuring that students meet their goals in the first year of college, the advising team works to support students in a holistic way.
+The Foundation Year faculty are committed to helping students be successful in their first year of college and work alongside the advising team to provide students with holistic support.

 Foundation Year students are not eligible for housing during their time in the program.